 where Ts is the duration of the observation window expressed in seconds and aw(t) is the measured acceleration.
-More in detail, the calculation uses the fourth power of acceleration, which, compared to the RMS value, is more sensitive to the peaks generated by these shock events.
-Overpassing the concentrated obstacle will generate a spike on the acquired dataset of accelerations, which can be seen from the graph reported in Figure 5.
-More in detail, it is possible to recognize, as an example, the peak of accelerations around 35.3 s of the acquisition record.
-The mean VDV index calculated with both the accelerometers adopted has been reported in Table 4 as well as the corresponding standard deviation and percentage CoV.
+Specifically, the calculation uses the fourth power of acceleration, which, compared to the RMS value, is more sensitive to the peaks generated by these shock events.
+Passing over the concentrated obstacle will generate a spike on the acquired dataset of accelerations, which can be seen from the graph reported in Figure 5.
+For example, it is possible to recognise the peak of accelerations at around 35.3 s on the acquisition record.
+The mean VDV index calculated with both of the accelerometers is reported in Table 4 along with the corresponding standard deviation and percentage CoV.

 Frequency Domain Analysis